 For Education, Charlene:

-- Opposes the MA ballot question that would increase the number of charter schools, stealing even more money from our under-resourced and inequitably funded public schools
+- Opposed the MA ballot question that would have increased the number of charter schools, stealing even more money from our under-resourced and inequitably funded public schools.

 For Social Justice and Peace, Charlene:

-- Sat down in the middle of Sixth Avenue in New York City with hundreds of other demonstrators to protest the 1986 Bowers v.
-Hardwick Supreme Court decision (since reversed), which upheld Georgia's discriminatory law used to arrest same-sex couples for consensual sexual activities in the privacy of their own homes
+- Blocked traffic with a spontaneous sit-down in the middle of Sixth Avenue in New York City along with hundreds of other demonstrators to protest the 1986 Bowers v.
+Hardwick Supreme Court decision (since reversed), which upheld Georgia's discriminatory law used to arrest same-sex couples for consensual sexual activities in the privacy of their own homes.